7xhe-git/Windows-Installation/README.md

 - **Some drivers may behave differently after debloating**
 - **Results may vary depending on your Windows version and hardware**
 - **WIFI are disabled**
+- **I did not test these on any other hardware beside mine, it may cause issue for you**

 **Q: Can I undo the changes?**